chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 </div>

 ### NOT Gate
-The NOT gate, also called an inverter, takes a single input signal and produces the opposite output.
+> The NOT gate, also called an inverter, takes a single input signal and produces the opposite output.
+{.is-info}

 - When the input is true (1), the output is false (0), and vice versa.